 KG and his family lived in India as missionaries from 1986 to 1995.
 He was the general secretary of the Evangelical Medical Fellowship of India and travelled widely visiting medical colleges and mission hospitals ministering to health care professionals.
 His experience includes a period as Doctor, with Operation Mobilization’s first ship the MV LOGOS.
 Kuruvilla is married to Margaret who is from the UK and has four grown children and four grandchildren.

 Head of Training

-Lisa is a registered psychologist who has worked in a range of mental health services and is currently working in private practice.
-Lisa has a Masters in Clinical Psychology and is a member of the Australian Psychological Society.
-She is gaining her clinical registration and undertaking a PhD in Psychological Science at the University of Melbourne looking into the role of childhood trauma exposure on neural processing and the development of PTSD in the military.
+Lisa is a clinical psychologist who has worked in a range of mental health services and is currently working in private practice.
+Lisa is a member of the Australian Psychological Society and is currently undertaking a PhD in Psychological Science at the University of Melbourne looking into the role of childhood trauma exposure on neural processing and the development of PTSD in the military.
 Prior to becoming a psychologist, Lisa worked as a statistician in the area of public health and orthopaedics.
 Lisa has been involved with the Christian church throughout her life and is passionate about using the bible to improve mental health outcomes for people through and for the glory of God.
-Lisa serves as administrator at CTP and she is at present co-ordinating the Thriving Christian Leader Program.

 Dr Katherine Thompson